jacekk024/ProjectsApi/README.md

 # ProjectsApi

 An API for managing portfolio projects.
 Create, update, delete, and retrieve projects from your portfolio.
-Incorporate images, links, descriptions, technologies used, and more.
+Incorporate links, descriptions, technologies used, and more.

 ## Features